 Economic innovation, the development and commercialization of new products and processes, is a key driver of economic performance.
 Recent federal programs and policies have recognized the fact that regions are the drivers of our nation's economy.
 Investing in regional economic innovation is gaining importance in federal policy as a way to support economic growth.
 Federal financing can harness the power of regional industry clusters and help transition start-up firms from incubator programs into the business world.
 The federal government can help create innovation through a robust national policy agenda, which includes incentives for regional collaboration across stakeholder groups and developing regional clusters of innovation.
-Several federal initiatives to promote innovation have emerged recently and involve significant coordination between the federal agenices and local applicants.
+Several federal initiaves to promote innovation have emerged recently and involve significant coordination between the federal agenices and local applicants.
 Technical assistance would help regions organize and successfully implement the federal government's vision.

-CMAP supports reauthorizing and funding the America Competes Act, which invested in science, technology, engineering, and math (STEM) education and fostered innovative research and commercialization.
+CMAP supports funding for the America Competes Act, which invests in science, technology, engineering, and math (STEM) education and fosters innovative research and commercialization.
+This bill was signed into law, but many components have yet to be funded.
 Of significant regional interest is that the legislation authorizes the creation of a "regional innovation program" to "encourage and support the development of regional innovation strategies, including regional innovation clusters."
 This program would make awards available to regional cluster initiatives on a matching basis.

-CMAP supports legislative initiatives that improve data-driven decision making and target investments toward industry clusters.
+CMAP supports legislative initiatives that improve data-driven decision making and target investments towards industry clusters.